colbytong/colbytong/README.md

 👋 Hello!

-I am a junior studying Computer Science at the University of Washington with both project-based and industry experience in data analytics using Java, C++, and Python.
+I am a senior studying Computer Science at the University of Washington with both project-based and industry experience in back end development and data analytics using Java, C++, and Python.

 Currently, I am working as Startup UW's Website Manager updating the webpage.